 NorthWind is a Rockwell Automation Solution Partner.
-We also have extensive experience with Schneider Electric, Siemens and other PLC platforms.
+We also have extensive experience with Schneider Electric, Siemens and other PLC and HMI platforms.
 As a certified member of the Control System Integrators Association (CSIA), you can have confidence that NorthWind’s consistent approach will provide superior results.

 A Programmable Logic Controller (PLC) is an industrial, digital computer adapted for control of manufacturing processes.
 NorthWind designs an intelligent system using structured code appropriate for your process.
 The benefit of a NorthWind-designed PLC is its flexibility and ease of use.